letsencrypt/cp-cps/CPS.md

 * Applicant
   * An entity applying for a certificate.
+* Certificate Repository
+  * A repository of information about ISRG certificates.
+It is located at: https://letsencrypt.org/certificates/
+* Cross Certificate
+  * A certificate that is used to establish a trust relationship between two Root CAs.
 * Policy and Legal Repository
   * A repository of policy and legal documents related to the ISRG PKI.
 It is located at: https://letsencrypt.org/repository/
 * Key Pair